-There are fewer pharmacies open later in the evenings in the city, compared to the 2018 Pharmaceutical Needs Assessment.
-No pharmacies open later than 8pm on Monday, Tuesday, Wednesday and Saturday, and no pharmacies open later than 9pm on Thursday and Friday.
-None are open after 6pm on Sundays.
+There are fewer pharmacies open later in the evenings in the city, compared to the 2018 Pharmaceutical Needs Assessment (PNA).
+No pharmacies open later than 8pm on Monday, Tuesday, Wednesday and Saturday, and no pharmacies open later than 9.00pm on Thursday and Friday.
+None open after 6.00pm on Sundays.

-There is one pharmacy in Brighton & Hove that provides a late-night emergency hormonal contraception service.^a It is open until 8pm Monday to Wednesday and on Saturdays, and until 9pm on Thursday and Friday.
-As younger people responding as part of the community survey reported that they would like to use community pharmacy services on weekday evenings after 8pm and on Sundays there is a recommendation to expand access for this and in particular for emergency hormonal contraception services.
+There is one pharmacy that provides a late-night emergency hormonal contraception service.
+It is open until 8pm Monday to Wednesday and on Saturdays, and until 9pm on Thursday and Friday.
+As younger people responding as part of the community survey reported that they would like to use community pharmacy services on weekday evenings after 8 pm and on Sundays there is a recommendation to expand access for this and in particular for emergency hormonal contraception services.